kunalkhetawat/recordskeeper-core/docs/source/minningguide.rst

 RecordsKeeper on Mac
 ####################

-You will see the folowing message on your Mac command line terminal after you execute the command to connect to the Recordskeeper blockchain.
+You will see the folowing message on your Mac command line terminal after you execute the command to connect to the Recordskeeper Blockchain.

 .. image:: _static/MacRKD.png
     :align: center